-Course Code PGE.FINM1.STCOR.0841 ECTS Credits 5 Course Leader CIRILLO Bruno Synchronous 27 Discipline Stratégie, Innovation & Entrepreunariat Program M1 ABM France Prerequisites Industrial organization; Organizational design; Microeconomics Course Formulating a sound competitive strategy and achieving growth across Description multiple, different business units to sustain long-term superior performance are two of the critical tasks for general managers to ensure the success of the firms they lead.
+Course Code PGE.FINM1.STCOR.0841 ECTS Credits 4 Course Leader CIRILLO Bruno Synchronous 27 Discipline Stratégie, Innovation & Entrepreunariat Program M1 ABM France Prerequisites Industrial organization; Organizational design; Microeconomics Course Formulating a sound competitive strategy and achieving growth across Description multiple, different business units to sustain long-term superior performance are two of the critical tasks for general managers to ensure the success of the firms they lead.
 The objective of this course is to provide students with an opportunity to understand, through analytical approaches and critical thinking, how companies make strategic decisions to support the development of competitive advantages, corporate growth and shareholder value through the simultaneous pursuit of economic as well as social and ecological performance dimensions.
 We will focus on strategic issues from the viewpoint of senior management in both domestic and international corporations.
 Through a combination of lectures, readings, case studies, experiential exercises and a consultancy project, this course introduces students to the tools and knowledge required for critical and effective strategic analysis, thinking, and application.
 Mastery of these tools and knowledge has relevance to everyone seeking a career in strategy as a manager, an entrepreneur, or a consultant.
-The course will help students develop a general management point of view and provide an appreciation of strategy to the overall growth and welfare of the firm.
-Students will learn how to analyze the firm, its environment, and then align strategies to the firms revenue and profitability goals.
+The course will help students develop a general management point of view and appreciate strategy to the firm's overall growth and welfare.
+You will learn how to analyze the firm, and its environment, and then align strategies to the firms revenue and profitability goals.
 You will work in teams on selected companies to produce a final consultancy project.
-This course will require hard work and thinking, augmented by your creativity, to produce a fun and enriching experience.
-Course Open to Belo /Fall;#Lille /Fall;#Paris /Fall;#Raleigh /Fall;#Sophia /Fall;#Suzhou /Fall Exchange fall Semester Autre / Other, Belo Horizonte, Lille, Paris, Raleigh, Sophia, Stellenbosch-Le Campus Cap, Suzhou Evaluation Final Examination 30 (%) Continuous 70 Assessment (%) Academic Rothaermel FT.
+This course will require hard work and thinking, Carrier Orienta augmented by your creativity, to produce a fun and enriching experience.
+Course Open to Belo /Fall;#Lille /Fall;#Paris /Fall;#Raleigh /Fall;#Sophia /Fall;#Suzhou /Fall Exchange Semester fall Belo Horizonte, Dubaï, Lille, Paris, Raleigh, Sophia, Stellenbosch-Le Cap, Campus Suzhou Evaluation Suzilou Final Examination 30 (%) 30 Continuous 70 Assessment (%) 70 Academic (%) Rothaermel FT.
 2023.
 Strategic Management, 6th Edition.
 McGraw-Hill. reference Thompson et al. 2021.
-Crafting & Executing Strategy: Concepts & Cases, 23rd Edition.
+Crafting & Executing Strategy: Concepts & Cases, reference Thompson et al. 2021.
+Crafting & Executing Strategy.
+Concepts & Cases,

+23rd Edition.
 McGraw-Hill.

-The SmartBooks and case studies are available on the McGraw-Hill CONNECT learning platform.
+The SmartBooks and case studies are available on the McGraw-Hill

+CONNECT learning platform.

 Websites https://connect.mheducation.com